compare

 | Add-ons | AI features included in platform fee where shipped | Optional modules; per-reviewer accounts, costs can run $1,200–$6,000 per year |

-The pricing structure is not a verdict on product quality.
-It is a structural fact that determines which side of a given book size each platform makes more sense on.
+Pricing structure is not a verdict on product quality.
+It determines which side of a given book size each platform makes more sense on.

 Multi-practice workflow comparison

-- Where does cross-practice denial routing live, and can a specialist work every client's denials in a single session without re-authenticating?
+- Where does cross-practice denial routing live, and can a specialist work every client's denials in one session without re-authenticating?

-- How are per-practice billing rules — payer contract rates, write-off tolerances, held-line policy — configured and maintained without conflicting with each other?
+- How are per-practice billing rules (payer contract rates, write-off tolerances, held-line policy) configured without conflicting with each other?

-- What does aggregate A/R aging look like across the full book versus one client, and how long does it take to build that report?
+- What does aggregate A/R aging look like across the full book versus one client, and how long does the report take to build?

-- How does the permission system work when an offshore poster needs access to six of the twelve client practices but not the other six?
+- How does permissioning work when an offshore poster needs six of twelve client practices but not the other six?

-- How does the system present an ERA that spans a PLB adjustment, a recoupment from a prior batch, and a forwarded-balance segment — and where does the exception live if one of those lines does not reconcile?
+- How does an ERA spanning a PLB adjustment, a prior-batch recoupment, and a forwarded-balance segment present, and where does the exception live if a line does not reconcile?

 Where each is stronger

-PracticeSuite holds real advantages in several areas.
-Its EHR integration is native — billing, charting, scheduling, and patient engagement connect inside the same platform rather than through an integration.
-For clients who want a single vendor across clinical and administrative workflow, that integration eliminates the data handoff friction that a separate billing platform creates.
-PracticeSuite's 20-year operating history also means its clearinghouse relationships, specialty billing support (155 billing specialties, UB04, workers' comp), and payer connection depth are mature.
-Its 140-plus report library gives a billing company a wide reporting surface without custom development.
-And PracticeSuite's modular licensing lets a billing company adopt billing-only for one client, add scheduling for another, and eventually license the full EHR for a third — all from a single vendor contract.
+PracticeSuite holds real advantages.
+Its EHR integration is native: billing, charting, scheduling, and patient engagement connect in one platform, which removes the data handoff friction a separate billing platform creates for clients who want a single clinical-plus-administrative vendor.
+Its 20-year history means mature clearinghouse relationships, specialty depth (155 billing specialties, UB04, workers' comp), and payer connection breadth.
+Modular licensing lets a billing company run billing-only for one client and license the full EHR for another under one contract.

-Medi is stronger in areas specific to billing-company operations.
-Flat pricing that does not scale with provider count is the most structural one: it means the pricing model and the billing company's growth model point the same direction.
-Medi's ERA review surface — held lines in a review queue, CARC and RARC codes in plain English, per-line decisions on one screen, PLB and recoupment segments surfaced separately — is designed for the poster's daily work rather than the practice's financial summary view.
-The underpayment detection and recovery workspace, denial and appeal workflows, and payment posting controls are built around the billing operator's job, not the practice owner's reporting need.
-Medi also runs a seven-year audit log aligned with HIPAA Security Rule §164.312(b), signs a BAA before any PHI workflow goes live, and treats implementation review as a required gate rather than an optional onboarding add-on.
+Medi is stronger on billing-company operations.
+Pricing that does not scale with provider count points the cost model and the growth model the same direction.
+The ERA review surface (held lines in a queue, CARC and RARC codes in plain English, per-line decisions on one screen, PLB and recoupment segments surfaced separately) is built for the poster's daily work, not the practice's financial summary.
+Underpayment detection, the recovery workspace, denial and appeal workflows, and payment posting controls are built around the operator's job.
+Medi also runs a seven-year audit log aligned with HIPAA Security Rule §164.312(b), signs a BAA before any PHI workflow goes live, and treats implementation review as a required gate, not an optional add-on.

 ERA posting and exceptions

 Both systems support 835 remittance handling.
-PracticeSuite processes ERAs through its enterprise claims management dashboard with payment posting, exception routing, and per-practice A/R reconciliation.
-Reviewers note that payment posting workflows are among the platform's strengths.
+PracticeSuite processes ERAs through its enterprise claims dashboard with payment posting, exception routing, and per-practice A/R reconciliation; reviewers count payment posting among its strengths.

-Medi's ERA workflow gives posters held lines in a review queue with the BPR check footer, CARC and RARC codes translated to plain English, and per-line decisions — accept, reject, route to follow-up, escalate — on one screen.
-PLB segments and recoupments from prior ERAs appear as their own entries rather than inside the payment record.
-The goal is that a poster opening an ERA sees exactly what is unresolved and why, without cross-referencing another screen.
+Medi gives posters held lines in a review queue with the BPR check footer, CARC and RARC codes in plain English, and per-line decisions (accept, reject, route to follow-up, escalate) on one screen.
+PLB segments and recoupments from prior ERAs appear as their own entries, not inside the payment record, so a poster sees what is unresolved and why without cross-referencing another screen.

 - How is a held-line policy configured per practice and per payer, and who can change it?